 A large bowl of phở tái nạm will set you back 75,000 VND (~$3.25 USD).
 Pricey by Vietnamese standards, but the hearty cuts of beef flank justify the price tag.

-I am sure plenty of people would disagree, but for me, Pho Le is the best pho in Ho Chi Minh City!
+I am sure some people would disagree, but for me, Pho Le is the best pho in Ho Chi Minh City!

 2. Pho Hoa Pasteur